freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Domain Controller` has been removed from :ref:`Services`.

+* :guilabel:`Email` has been removed from the :ref:`S.M.A.R.T.
+Service Options <S.M.A.R.T.>`.
+S.M.A.R.T. alerts are
+  configured as part of an :ref:`alert service <Alert Services>`.
+Note that email addresses previously configured to receive S.M.A.R.T. alerts now receive all %brand% :ref:`alerts <Alert>`.

 * :guilabel:`Host Sync` has been added to the :ref:`UPS service options <ups_config_opts_tab>`.